 June – Angelo to present and choose topic.

-April – Peter Ruby to present on either EEOC or Employee Violence.
+April – Peter Rudy to present on either EEOC or Employee Violence.
 Will inquire with Peter if he can do EEOC in April and Employee Violence in July.

 COSHRM will meet here again on April 12th.
 Health Links interested in being included.